datastructures-js/queue/README.md

 ```

 ### .clone()
-creates a shallow clone from the queue.
+creates a shallow copy of the queue.

 <table>
  <tr>